bumbeishvili/create-branch-from-issue/README.md

-# Create branch from Github issue
+# Create branch from the Github issue

 [Blog - creating branch from issue](https://dev.to/dbumbeishvili/github-create-a-branch-from-issue-4k3h)